rhrishik02/data150/AnnotatedBibliography.md

-Topic: Poverty Assessment and Analysis
+Poverty Assessment and Analysis

+By: Hrishik Rangaraju

 Word Count: ~2500